Search

 How Do You Cut Baby Bok Choy?

 For this recipe, keep the bok choy whole or halved.
-If using large bok choy, slice into quarters.
+If using large bok choy, slice into quarters and sear it in the pan cut side down.

 Do You Eat the Stems or Just the Leaves?